mrcavalcanti/mosaicoo/docs/sources/administration/cli.md

 ### Override default plugin repo URL

-`--repo value` allows you to download and install or update plugins from a repository other than the default Grafana repo.
+`--repo value` allows you to download and install or update plugins from a repository other than the default Mosaicoo repo.

 **Example:**